-The chances of having material failure in a rope, krab, harness, nut or cam is tiny even if set beside the chances of been eaten by a shark, which as we all know is less of a hazard then being killed taking a selfie or being crushed by a vending machine!
-It’s easy to get sucked into the nerdy side of climbing, much beloved of forum lurkers, but if you ignore theatrical ways to die (a 7mm cordellete soaked in urine then shock loaded off on Wallnut 00 that had been subjected to kryptonite).
-In the past gear was over engineered because people had only the most basic understanding of the forces involved, things like cross loading what you do to messiahs, ergonomics saved for sex toys.
-Back then krabs were made from 12mm bar that was bent into shape and weighed in twice or three times what a current meat and two veg biner does.
-Back then most poeple climbed on two 9mm ropes (in the UK) or 11mm singles, the idea of a 10mm as radical as climbing on a single 8mm would be now.
-Gear was strong and heavy and lasted and lasted, a Troll harness bought back then in the 70’s probably still strong enough to pass CE tests today, the slings we used (Troll Superblue) the kind of thing you find holding down steam engines on the backs of flat bed trucks.
+The chances of having a material failure in a rope, krab, harness, nut or cam are tiny even if set beside the chances of been eaten by a shark, which as we all know is less of a hazard than being killed taking a selfie or being crushed by a vending machine!
+It’s easy to get sucked into the nerdy side of climbing, much beloved of forum lurkers, but if you ignore theatrical ways to die (a 7mm cordelette soaked in urine then shock loaded off on Wallnut 00 that had been subjected to kryptonite).
+In the past gear was over-engineered because people had only the most basic understanding of the forces involved, things like cross-loading what you do to messiahs, ergonomics saved for sex toys.
+Back then krabs were made from 12 mm bar that was bent into shape and weighed in twice or three times what current meat and two veg biner do.
+Back then most people climbed on two 9mm ropes (in the UK) or 11mm singles, the idea of a 10mm as radical as climbing on a single 8mm would be now.
+Gear was strong and heavy and lasted and lasted, a Troll harness bought back then in the 70’s probably still strong enough to pass CE tests today, the slings we used (Troll Superblue) the kind of thing you find holding down steam engines on the backs of flatbed trucks.

-And so now we’ve got the best gear ever, no major company daring to make anything that could in anyway spoil the party, no room for shit or shoddy products.
-Also believe me, having climbed with a lot of old timers, when you see a product recall the actual danger is pretty non existent, and for every one that gets called back there were ten much worse issues that were just brushed under the carpet.
-Take a normal biner for example, hot forged and weighing in a thirty grams, a wire gate that stops gait flutter, and strong enough to hold a fall gate open, gate closed, or cross loaded, you’ve never had it so good!
+And so now we’ve got the best gear ever, no major company daring to make anything that could in any way spoil the party, no room for shit or shoddy products.
+Also, believe me, having climbed with a lot of old-timers, when you see a product recall the actual danger is pretty non-existent, and for everyone that gets called back there were ten much worse issues that were just brushed under the carpet.
+Take a normal biner for example, hot forged and weighing in thirty grams, a wire gate that stops gait flutter, and strong enough to hold a falling gate open, gate closed, or cross-loaded, you’ve never had it so good!